randy-rebucas/lingkod-ph/docs/gcash-adyen-implementation-summary.md

 ## Overview

-Successfully implemented a complete GCash payment integration with Adyen for Lingkod PH, providing both automated and manual payment options for users.
+Successfully implemented a complete GCash payment integration with Adyen for LocalPro, providing both automated and manual payment options for users.

 ## ✅ Completed Features